 There really aren’t too many direct benefits of Samyama stated in the Sutras.
 Indeed, Patanjali simply tells us to try it out and find its usefulness.
 Although, interestingly, there are mentions of the ability to change your size and even to levitate… I’m not sure about that

 Patanjali states that if we master Samyama meditation we will overcome any “cognitive obscuration” (Klesha).
 The Yoga Sutras also state that the yogin will acquire powers and successes (siddhi) through Samyama meditation.

-Certainly, we do know that Samyama meditation has most of the benefits of Dharana and Dhyana.
-Because it involves both those techniques.
+Sadly, there really isn’t any research into the effects of Samyama.
+Certainly, we do know that Samyama meditation has most of the same benefits as Dharana and Dhyana because it involves both those techniques.

 Therefore, we know that Samyama activates the parasympathetic nervous system and reduces the activity of the sympathetic nervous system.
 Therefore, it is relaxing.
 But so are most meditations.

-Most negative thoughts and negative beliefs are based around our idea of ourselves as an individual.
+It is probable that Samyama is a powerful way of reducing negative thoughts and negative beliefs because we completely lose our sense of self.
+Most negative thoughts and beliefs are based around our idea of ourselves as an individual.
 Therefore, it is likely that when we overcome that sense of self, we shake off those negative thoughts and negative beliefs.

 We can probably agree with Patanjali on the “insight” too.
-When you achieve Samyama you do indeed see the true reality of the object.
+When you achieve Samyama you do indeed see the true reality of the meditation object.
 And as such, you do gain insight into its true nature.

 I consider Samyama to be one of the most powerful meditations and I love practising it.
 When I achieve Samyama I feel completely absorbed in my meditation object.
 And this removes my imprisoning sense of self.